What is a chargeback? How it works and how to avoid it

 Do I still pay chargeback fees if I win the dispute?

-Can chargebacks be prevented completely?
+Can you prevent chargebacks completely?

 Disclaimer